Cartilage Piercing: Types, Healing, Pain, Cost, Jewelry, Gauge, Aftercare, Cleaning

 9. Snug Ear Piercing

-If you are looking for a more rarely seen body modification, the snug ear piercing might be worth considering.
+If you are looking for a more rarely seen body modification, the Snug ear piercing might be worth considering.
 Many consider these piercings one of the most painful cartilage mods for the ears, which could explain why they are rare.

-A snug ear piercing is a two-hole cartilage piercing that rests horizontally above your ear's inner ridge (anti-tragus location).
+A Snug ear piercing is a two-hole cartilage piercing that rests horizontally above your ear's inner ridge (anti-tragus location).
 Both holes are visible on the front ear surface, parallel with the ear hole.

-The snug ear piercing is considered one of the most painful body piercings.
+The Snug ear piercing is considered one of the most painful body piercings.
 Many people rate the pain level at a 9 out of 10.
 Even experienced piercing enthusiasts should prepare for a higher level of discomfort.

 The top benefit for many is that this is a rare piercing that stands out regarding its uniqueness.
 Another advantage is the two holes of this piercing allow you to display jewelry that can look like separate jewelry pieces.